-Before we dive into the details, let's look at the basic steps needed in order to make a sourdough starter.
+Let's take look at the basic steps needed in order to make a strong sourdough starter.

-- Day 2: Stir the mixture to incorporate air, cover the jar and let rest for 24 hours.
+Day 2: Stir the starter, cover the jar loosely and let it rest for 24 hours.

 How do I know when the starter is ready?

 The best indicators that the starter is ready are:

 - Doubles in size 4-12 hours after feeding.

 - Plenty of bubbles on top of the surface and around the sides of the jar.